The most Unique historic community in Central Illinois.

 The Museum is also the home of the MacMurray College archive collection, which is on long-term loan from the MacMurray Foundation for preservation, display and interpretation.

-Watch this page for updates, or visit the Jacksonville Area Museum on Facebook.
+Visit the Jacksonville Area Museum on Facebook.

 Nice Threads!
 The History of J. Capps & Sons, Ltd.